Photo Credit: Sherry V. Smith / Shutterstock.com

 If you’re ready to invest in Virginia real estate, the first step is connecting with a local real estate expert.
 Our friends at Clever Real Estate make it easy to meet qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.

 Clever is a free, no-obligation agent matching service that helps you find the best local real estate agents and save big on your next real estate transaction.
-Clever Cash Back puts up to 0.5% of the purchase price back in your pocket after closing.
-In Virginia, where the median price for a single-family home is $447,500, that's up to $2,200!
+Clever Cash Back puts cash back in your pocket after closing.

 1. The Best Place to Buy Rental Property in Virginia: Virginia Beach